-COP26: How is Scotland tackling climate change?
+COP27: Is Scotland still leading the way on climate change?

 Trees are still the most effective way of absorbing CO2 from the atmosphere.

-To meet targets, the UK needs a net increase of 32,000 hectares of woodland planted every year for the next 30 years - equating to about 1.5bn trees.
+To meet targets, the UK needs a net increase of 32,000 hectares of woodland planted every year for the next 30 years - equating to about 1.5 billion trees.

+This is below the target for that year of 13,500 hectares but came in a year of severe winter storms, such as Arwen.

-By 2024, the Scottish government aims to be creating 18,000 hectares of new woodlands per year, with the ultimate goal of having 21% of Scotland's land covered by forest by 2032 - compared to 19% today.
+By 2024, the Scottish government aims to be creating 18,000 hectares of new woodlands per year, with the ultimate goal of having 21% of Scotland's land covered by forest by 2032.

-So far, Scotland has primarily gone for the "low hanging fruit" to reduce our emissions.
-That is, changes most people have probably not even noticed, like switching off coal power.

-To continue the pace of change, you and I now need to become involved.